Axelph237/Vega-Sector/Misc Ideas.md

 	- Animals are more active during the day
 	- Nocturnal predators are extremely strong and powerful
 	- Diurnal animals have lots of passive self defense mechanics to avoid said predators
+	- Plants that can store electric charge from lightning strikes (voltflare bush)
+		- These plants act like lightning rods